smblott-github/podrecast/README.md

 (`chronic` is part of the [more utils](https://joeyh.name/code/moreutils/) package.
 It simplifies crontabs and is well worth a look.)

 `podrecast` is also a CGI script.
-Install it (also) in suitable location (such as `/usr/lib/cgi-bin`).
+Install it (also) in some suitable location (such as `/usr/lib/cgi-bin`).
 Then:

 - URLs such as `http://SERVER/cgi-bin/podrecast/Cycling/Velo-Cast` deliver the associated rss/xml feed, and
 - URLs such as `http://SERVER/cgi-bin/podrecast/Cycling/Velo-Cast/SOME_FILE.mp3`
-  deliver the associated MP3 content.
+  deliver the associated podcast content.

 #### Warning

-Do not install `podrecast` as a CGI script which is accessible on the public internet.
+Do not install `podrecast` as a CGI script on the public internet.
 It is *not* secure.